Placing Orders and Other API Functions

 This method can only be called once in the initialize function.
 Calling it anywhere else will crash the algo.
 Also, for restarts, this call will be ignored, and the initial positions will be the last saved state of the algo.

 Exit from the current run by scheduling the algo end event, after checking if all open orders are complete and/ or all open positions are closed out.
-If both check_orders and check_positions are False, it is equivalent to the terminte API function with cancel_orders set as True.
-If called from within a sub-context, will terminate only that subcontext.
+If both check_orders and check_positions are False, it is equivalent to the finish API function.

-• error_message (str) – A termination message to display.
+• completion_msg (str) – A completion message to display.

 • check_orders (bool) – Wait for open orders to finalize.